Octopus-like Reaching Motion: A Perspective Inspired by Whipping: METHOD

 \textbf{Midline Extraction.} To quantitatively analyze the deformation of the silicone octopus arm, we developed a custom image-processing pipeline.
 As shown in Figure.~\ref{fig:Fig4a}, each video frame was first processed with Meta’s Segment Anything Model~2 (SAM~2) \cite{ravi2024sam2} to segment the moving arm from the underwater background.
 A binary mask was then applied to remove the rigid supporting structure, yielding a clean extraction of the silicone arm (Figure.~\ref{fig:Fig4b}).
 The extracted region was skeletonized to obtain its medial axis (Figure.~\ref{fig:Fig4c}).
 Because skeletonization can occasionally introduce spurious branches, all branch points were detected and removed.
 The three terminal nodes of the remaining skeleton were subsequently identified, and the two closest endpoints $(E_2, E_3)$ were used to compute their midpoint $M$, which served as an auxiliary node to reconstruct the main, ordered centerline (Figure.~\ref{fig:Fig4d}).

 \textbf{Curvature Computation.} The reconstructed midline was smoothed and uniformly resampled to generate evenly spaced reference points along the arm.
-For each sampled point, the local curvature $\kappa$ was computed using a three-point geometric method: for a point $P_i$ and its two adjacent neighbors $P_{i-1}$ and $P_{i+1}$, a circle passing through these three points was fitted, and the curvature was defined as
+For each sampled point, the local curvature $\kappa$ was computed using a three-point geometric method: for a point $P_i$ and its two adjacent neighbors $P_{i-1}$ and $P_{i+1}$, a circle passing through these three points was fitted.

-where $R$ is the radius of the fitted circle.
 This approach yields a continuous curvature profile along the arm, effectively describing the spatial propagation of bending.

 \textbf{Bend-point Velocity Identification.} The bending point was defined as the midline location with the minimum $x$-coordinate in each frame.
 Using the known time interval between consecutive frames, the displacement of this bending point was tracked to compute its velocity.
 This procedure provides a quantitative measure of the propagation speed of the curvature wave along the soft robotic arm during the reaching motion.